noi-techpark/opendatahub-docs/source/howto/tourism/getstarted.rst

 https://tourism.api.opendatahub.com/swagger/index.html

-.. hint:: Check section :ref:`tourism-datasets` for direct URLs to the datasets.
+.. hint:: Check section tourism-datasets for direct URLs to the datasets.

 With the introduction on the Tourism API graphic interface of a newer